ese5180/fp-f24-report-website-t08-release-anywhere/README.md

 Detailed Software Requirements Specification

 Why It's a Success:
-Clear Software Functionality:

-Real-Time Monitoring and Alerts: Implementing real-time GPS tracking and alert systems ensures that maintenance staff can respond promptly to issues, enhancing operational efficiency.
+1.Real-Time Monitoring and Alerts: Implementing real-time GNSS tracking and alert systems ensures that maintenance staff can respond promptly to issues, enhancing operational efficiency.
 Power Monitoring: Monitoring battery status and sending low-power alerts adds a layer of reliability, ensuring that the system remains functional when needed.
-User-Centric Design:

-System Administrators and Maintenance Staff: Clearly defining user roles ensures that the software meets the specific needs of different stakeholders, facilitating ease of use and effective management.
+2.System Administrators and Maintenance Staff: Clearly defining user roles ensures that the software meets the specific needs of different stakeholders, facilitating ease of use and effective management.
-Scalable and Secure Communication:

-LTE-M/NB-IoT Connectivity: Utilizing reliable and low-power communication technologies ensures that your system can maintain continuous connectivity with minimal energy consumption.
+3.LTE-M/NB-IoT Connectivity: Utilizing reliable and low-power communication technologies ensures that your system can maintain continuous connectivity with minimal energy consumption.
-Secure Data Transmission: Emphasizing secure data transmission protocols protects against potential breaches, maintaining the integrity and confidentiality of your system's data.